0x30c4/NetDog/README.md

 <h4>It's a simple command line network tool for regular usage.</h4>

 # Compiling packages
-## This method will just work for linux and mac.For windows you need to do it manually.</h6>
 If you are not using a IDE then use this command to compile the packages.<br>
 <code>
 	$ git clone https://github.com/0x30c4/NetDog.git